nojanath/SublimeKSP/README.md

 optional arguments:
-  -h, --help                   show this help message and exit -c, --compact                remove indents and empty lines in compiled code -v, --compact_variables      shorten and obfuscate variable names in compiled code -d, --combine_callbacks      combines duplicate callbacks - but not functions or macros
+  -h, --help                   show this help message and exit -f, --force                  force all specified compiler options, overriding any compile_with pragma directives from the script
+  -c, --compact                remove indents and empty lines in compiled code -v, --compact_variables      shorten and obfuscate variable names in compiled code -d, --combine_callbacks      combines duplicate callbacks - but not functions or macros